DutchVandaline/GPT_from_Scratch/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 <!-- 이미지 삽입 ![Pequod](https://github.com/user-attachments/assets/8bf45ee3-1001-459a-8db2-f32632e20dfc)-->
-GPT from Scratch is in development.
-It is updating due to the progess.
+*hiabGPT*, which stands for "Help, I Accidentally Built GPT" was my personal project to make GPT2 from Scratch.
+I've used Pytorch and really accidentally built GPT.
 Please chech the github tech blog I've uploaded on the bottom. <br>
 Full data is about 40,000.
 It's too much so I just added about 30 datum for example <br>
 I was able to make GPT much more faster if my PyTorch was not 2.0.0.
 PyTorch 2.0.0 sucks.
 It explodes with `nan`.